This is what I use to get stuff done

 Red goes faster.
 After some research these were some of the best over-ear headphones, and they are worth every dollar. — Amazon

 Classic ABC, plus GPS.
-One day I'll wear a Speedmaster Professional Moonwatch. — Amazon
+I'm a Speedmaster guy, and one day I'll wear one. — Amazon

 A multi-sports watch I bought after I crashed my Garmin Fenix, and used extensively meanwhile I had it fixed.
 I miss advanced interval training setup, but it's good value for money.
 For the longer runs I rely on the Garmin Fenix. — Amazon